Gooch Close Gang: History

-In 1996, an offshoot gang was identified (Young Gooch) which gained a frightening reputation for the violence and guns its members used.
+In 1996, an offshoot gang was identified (Young Gooch), which gained a frightening reputation for the violence and guns its members used.
 Five of its members were later arrested following Operation Eagle and were sentenced to more than 43 years in prison.
-The Young Gooch started to war with the newly emerging Longsight Crew, a younger offshoot of the Doddington gang whose members were based on a number of estates in the Longsight and Ardwick areas of south Manchester, especially their headquarters of Langport Avenue.
+The Young Gooch started to war with the newly emerging Longsight Crew, a younger offshoot of the Doddington Gang whose members were based on a number of estates in the Longsight and Ardwick areas of South Manchester, especially their headquarters of Langport Avenue.

-By the mid 2000s the Gooch had grown to become a vast gang made up of a number of smaller offshoot crews based around south Manchester.
+By the mid-2000s, the Gooch had grown to become a vast gang made up of a number of smaller offshoot crews based around South Manchester.
 The most notable of these being the Longsight Street Soldiers, Old Trafford Crips, Rusholme Crips and Fallowfield Mad Dogs.
 These gangs would carry on the rivalry with Doddington and Longsight Crew into the 2000s.

-Imprisonment
+Alliances and Offshoot Gangs

+The Gooch Gang has grown into a network of individual gang factions.
+These factions are loosely connected, having their own leader(s) and at times operating independently from one another.